ultreyaonline/standalone/HOSTING.md

 - backups location (optional)

+# Tech Stack Summary
+- Server: minimum 1 GB RAM, 20 GB SSD
+- Git: private repo for software version-control
+- AWS S3 for backups - 4GB, used for DB backups; Optionally, profile and team-photo and banner images can be hosted on S3 as well.
+- SMTP provider.
+Recommend Mailgun's pay-as-you-go plan.
+Tres Dias communities of 300-3000 members average $2-7/mo in Mailgun fees
+- DNS: best if this is API-accessible via your hosting provider, to allow for LetsEncrypt certificate automation
+- CI/Build Pipeline - Laravel Forge is recommended.
+Their "Hobby" plan would suffice.
+- DevOps person who groks deploy scripts, security patching and monthly server OS patching, certbot for LetsEncrypt, and the following software components:
+- Server Software will include: Ubuntu 20, Nginx, PHP 8, MySQL/MariaDB, Redis.

 # Hosting
 Your website needs a server to run on.
 There are 2 considerations: fully-managed, or self-managed.